logic-gu/logic-gu.github.io/_pages/teaching.md

 - Functional Programming (DIT143)
 - Types for Programs and Proofs (DIT235)

 Applications for external courses are normally made through [University Admissions](https://www.universityadmissions.se/).
-Students should consult the current application periods and discuss their choices with the programme coordinator or study tutor well in advance.
+Students should discuss their plans with the programme coordinator or study tutor well before the relevant application deadline.

 ## Who is the programme for?

-The Master’s Programme in Logic welcomes students from a broad range of academic backgrounds who share a serious interest in logic and formal reasoning.
-Many students enter from mathematics, theoretical computer science, philosophy, or linguistics, but applications from neighbouring disciplines are also encouraged.
+The Master’s Programme in Logic welcomes students with a broad range of academic backgrounds who share a serious interest in logic and formal reasoning.
+Many students enter the programme from mathematics, theoretical computer science, philosophy, or linguistics, but applications from neighbouring disciplines are also encouraged.

-The programme has a strong emphasis on symbolic and formal methods.
-Students regularly work with definitions, proofs, formal systems, and abstract structures.
-No single disciplinary background is expected, but applicants should be comfortable with precise and rigorous reasoning and willing to acquire new technical skills when necessary.
+The programme places strong emphasis on symbolic and formal methods.
+Students regularly encounter definitions, proofs, formal systems, and abstract structures.
+No single disciplinary background is expected, but students should be comfortable with precise and rigorous reasoning and should be willing to acquire new technical skills where necessary.

-Students from mathematics and theoretical computer science can deepen their understanding of proof, computation, and mathematical structure.
-Students from philosophy can engage directly with formal theories of inference, truth, meaning, and rationality.
-Students from linguistics can explore formal semantics, type theory, and logical approaches to natural language.
-A central strength of the programme is that these perspectives meet and interact within the same classroom and research environment.
+Students from mathematics and theoretical computer science can deepen their understanding of the foundations of computation, proof, and mathematical structure.
+Students from philosophy can investigate the logical foundations of inference, truth, meaning, and rationality through mathematically precise theories.
+Students from linguistics can engage with formal semantics, type theory, and logical approaches to natural language.

+One of the distinctive features of the programme is that these perspectives meet in the same classroom.
+Students often find that some of their most valuable learning experiences arise from working with peers whose academic training differs substantially from their own.

-The official admission requirements are published on the [programme webpage](https://www.gu.se/en/study-gothenburg/logic-masters-programme-h2log) and should always be regarded as authoritative.
+The formal admission requirements are published on the [official programme webpage](https://www.gu.se/en/study-gothenburg/logic-masters-programme-h2log) and should always be regarded as authoritative.

-## Research environment and mentorship

-Every student is assigned a personal mentor from among the programme’s teachers.
-The mentor provides academic guidance, helps students make informed choices about electives and specialisations, and supports the development of a coherent academic profile.
-During the third semester, mentors also help students identify possible thesis areas and suitable supervisors.

-The programme is embedded in the activities of [Logic@GU](https://logic-gu.se/), whose research spans mathematical, philosophical, computational, and categorical logic.
-In addition to the Research Seminar in Logic, students can attend the [Nordic Online Logic Seminar](https://logic-gu.se/nol/), the annual [Lindström Lectures](https://logic-gu.se/lindstrom-lectures/), and the [GothCaT Seminar](https://gothcat.github.io/) in category theory and type theory.
-Current talks and events are listed on the group’s [seminars page](https://logic-gu.se/seminars/).

 ## Studying in Gothenburg